Chris Mavinga: International career

 Mavinga was a French youth international and have earned caps with both the under-18 and under-19 teams.
 He made his youth international debut on 25 March 2009 in the under-18 team's friendly match against Germany in Markranstädt.
 France won the match 4–3.
 On 13 June, Mavinga was a part of the team that contested England in a 4–2 victory.
 The match was played at Wembley Stadium in front of 15,000 spectators and the victory resulted in the team being presented the Fallenhero Trophy by The Football Association chairman Trevor Brooking.
 With the under-19 team, Mavinga was a regular call up of coach Francis Smerecki often starting in the centre back position alongside Johan Martial or Sébastien Faure.
 He made his under-19 debut on 9 October 2009 in 4–2 defeat to the Netherlands.
 After consistently appearing with the team for the campaign, on 7 June 2010, he was named to coach Smerecki's 18-man squad to participate in the 2010 European Under-19 Football Championship.
 He featured in four of the team's five matches including the final match against Spain, which France won 2–1.
 The title is the country's second UEFA Under-19 championship.

 Due to France's victory at the UEFA Under-19 championship, the nation qualified for the 2011 U-20 World Cup, which merited under-20 team appearances for Mavinga.
 He made his debut with the team on 7 October 2010 in a friendly match against Portugal, which ended 3–3.
 Mavinga, subsequently, appeared in three matches for the team during the 2010–11 campaign and, on 10 June 2011, was named to the 21-man squad to participate in the U-20 World Cup.
 During the week leading up to the team's first match, Mavinga suffered an ankle injury during a training session.
 The injury was deemed serious and Mavinga was forced to drop out of the squad, which resulted in the player missing the competition.

 In November 2012, Mavinga was suspended from national teams until 31 December 2013 for disciplinary reasons.

-Later, he decided to not to represent France, but the DR Congo instead.
+Later, he decided not to represent France, but the DR Congo instead.
 He made his in 2015 and has appeared in five games for his country since.